TruBrain is one of the latest "brain food" products to hit the market, and there seemed to be a lot of hype.

 One thing I would point out is that the Strong and Extra versions contain some caffeine.
 And if you take those later in the day, they could cause some sleepless nights.

-People who want to boost their mental energy and brain health and improve their sleep cycles should consider taking a TruBrain stack.
+TruBrain is best for people who want to boost their mental energy and brain health and improve their sleep cycles.

 Taking it first thing in the morning can give you an extra boost of alertness and focus on getting you through a busy day at work or college.